EleutherAI claims new NLP model approaches GPT-3-level performance

 Elevate your enterprise data technology and strategy at Transform 2021.

 AI-powered language systems have transformative potential, particularly in the enterprise.
 They’re already being used to drive chatbots, translate natural language into structured query language, create application layouts and spreadsheets, and improve the accuracy of web search products.
-Perhaps the best-known AI text-generator, OpenAI’s GPT-3, is being used in more than 300 different apps by tens of thousands of developers and producing 4.5 billion words per day.
+OpenAI’s GPT-3, which may be the best-known AI text-generator, is currently used in more than 300 apps by tens of thousands of developers and producing 4.5 billion words per day.

 As business interest in AI rises, advisory firm Mordor Intelligence forecasts that the natural language processing (NLP) market will more than triple its revenue by 2025.
 But noncommercial, open source efforts are concurrently gaining steam, as evidenced by the progress made by EleutherAI.
 A grassroots collection of AI researchers, EleutherAI this week released GPT-J-6B (GPT-J), a model the group claims performs nearly on par with an equivalent-sized GPT-3 model on various tasks.